cpske/ISP/django/authentication.md

 - Step 2.
 [Add Default Redirects for KU Polls](#add-default-redirects-for-ku-polls)
 - Step 3.
 [Create a Template for Login Page](#create-a-template-for-login-page)
 - Step 4.
 [Add User Greeting to a Template](#add-user-greeting-to-a-template) and a link to login
 - Step 5.
-[Require Login in Views](#require-login-in-views) a user most login to vote
+[Require Login in Views](#require-login-in-views) a user most login to vote.  *Only one line of code!*

+Exercises
+- 1. In the polls index, add a link to Logout if the user is logged in.
+- 2. Define a base page template for your pages.
+Put the greeting and login/logout links in the base template instead of duplicating them on every page.

 - Extra Material:
 [Create a Sign-up Page for New Users](#create-a-sign-up-page-for-new-users),